 Archive for the ‘HTS’ tag

-I came across a paper from Kieth Shockley that describes the use of weighted entropy to rank order dose response curves.
+I came across a paper that describes the use of weighted entropy to rank order dose response curves.
 As this data type is the bread and butter of my day job a simple ranking method is always of interest to me.
-However, closer inspection of the paper reveals some fundamental problems.
+While the method works as advertised, it appears to be a rather constrained method and doesn’t seem to do a whole let better than simpler, pre-existing approaches.

 The paper correctly notes that there is no definitive protocol to rank compounds using their dose response curves.
 Such rankings are invariably problem dependent – in some cases, simple potency based ranking of good quality curves is sufficient.
 In other cases structural clustering combined with a measure of potency enrichment is more suitable.
 In addition, it is also true that all compounds in a screen do not necessarily fit well to a 4-parameter Hill model.
 This may simply be due to noise but could also be due to some process that is better fit by some other model (bell or U shaped curves).
 The point being that rankings based on a pre-defined model may not be useful or accurate.